cirex-web/cirex-web/README.md

 # Hey!
 I'm Eric Xu
-if you ever feel like life is terrible, just remember that u can code :)
+if you ever feel like life is terrible, you're probably right :)

 ## Times I have visited my own profile
 <p align="center">